STF - Squirrel Transfer Format

 Concept

-Resources are stored as Json-objects, and can represent anything, from nodes in a scene hierarchy, meshes, textures, animations, …
+Resources are stored as Json-objects, and can represent anything, nodes in a scene hierarchy, meshes, textures, animations, …

 A few resources, including but not limited to stf.prefab, stf.mesh, stf.material or stf.image, are provided by default.